What to Serve with Chicken Pot Pie: Our Lip-smacking List

 Other fun ideas are:

-A simple bruschetta, a crunchy green salad, and store-bought bread sticks with a light cheese spread.
+A bruschetta with simple toppings, a crunchy green salad, and store-bought bread sticks with a light cheese spread.

 And don’t forget the crudités!
 Serve carrots, celery, lightly-blanched green beans and broccoli, pea pods, and cherry tomatoes on a colorful platter with a creamy dip.
 Let your imagination run wild!